event-engine/docs/docs/tutorial/part_VII.md

 from web frameworks like Symfony or Zend.
 Listeners in Event Engine **react** to domain events and trigger follow up commands for actions, like sending emails or interacting with external systems.

-We can simulate the security monitoring system with a small JS app shipped with the event-machine-skeleton.
+We can simulate the security monitoring system with a small JS app shipped with the php-engine-skeleton.
 Open `http://localhost:8080/ws.html` in your browser.

 *Note: If the app shows a connection error then try to log into the rabbit mgmt console first: `https://localhost:8081`.
 Accept the self-signed certificate